callMeBigBen/15618-CacheSim-Page/README.md

 2. The bus only support atomic transaction
 3. We don't support read and write to actual data.
 We only concern the addresses issued by each processor

+As part of this project we plan to remove assumption 1 by enhancing the cache implementation to incorporate non-blocking semantics.

 ## Updated Schedule for Project Milestone

 We've been working diligently to keep to the schedule.
 So far we've completed the following portions: